rustielin/Blockchain-Notes/note3.md

 different keys so that the user can see exactly how much bitcoin they have while enjoying reinforced security as a perk.

-Choosing a Wallet – Wallet Backups {#choosing-a-wallet-wallet-backups .unnumbered}
+Choosing a Wallet – Wallet Backups
 ==================================

 Wallet backups protect against loss, as hardware failures potentially